DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 title: Improving the qualifications section of the application details page
 description: We put qualifications into summary lists and made other improvements to how we display them
 date: 2021-11-23
+related:
+  items:
+    - text: Making it clearer that a candidate has chosen not to add A levels and other qualifications
+      href: /manage-teacher-training-applications/making-it-clearer-that-a-candidate-has-chosen-not-to-add-a-levels-and-other-qualifications/
 ---

 Providers check a candidate’s qualifications when assessing their application, particularly in the early ‘sift’ to check that the candidate meets the minimum requirements of the course.